Asanté Technologies: 1995–2005: Setbacks and decline

 In spite of its previous successes, Asanté experienced a decline in market share in 1995, as a result of increased competition.
 This led to a 24-percent drop in sales, down to $60.9 million, the company netting a loss that year of $3.7 million.
-The intensified competition stemmed from Apple's decision to incorporate Ethernet connections directly into the system boards of more of their Macs and PowerBooks.
+The intensified competition stemmed from Apple's decision to incorporate Ethernet connections directly into the system boards of more of its Macs and PowerBooks.
 To address this challenge, Asanté streamlined its manufacturing operations, lowered prices on certain products to remain competitive in the market, and began offering lifetime warranties on its hubs and adapter cards, the latter helping to reassure customers and enhance the company's reputation.
 In order to rejuvenate its product lineup, Asanté introduced several new offerings in mid-1995.
 This included the AsantéFAST 100 Hub, which was the industry's first stackable managed hub for Fast Ethernet.
 Additionally, Asanté released the Ready Switch, marking the company's entry into the market of Fast Ethernet switches.

 Asanté showed signs of recovery in 1996, achieving a 10-percent increase in its performance.
 This growth was primarily attributed to a surge in shipments of Fast Ethernet, new switched products, stackable hubs, and unmanaged hubs.
 The company also made efforts to expand its sales to OEMs and actively pursued contracts with larger OEMs.
 To help fortify its operations, Asanté shuffled its management team, appointing a new chief financial officer, a VP of sales, and a VP of engineering.

 The company continued its progress in new product development and expanding into different market segments.
 This included entering the switched Ethernet market by introducing workgroup and segmentation switches.
 Additionally, Asanté provided networking solutions tailored to the publishing and prepress industries.
 The company released IntraSpection in 1996, a network management software suite that operated on an intranet-based system for Windows NT servers, as free shareware distributed from their website in October 1996.
 IntraSpection stood out as the industry's first software system designed for intranet-based network management.
 With IntraSpection, network managers could conduct device queries, triggering Simple Network Management Protocol–based polling of their networks.
 Additionally, the program allowed managers to access graphical maps that automatically updated, providing a visual representation of network changes as they occurred.